Vogelmensch/scanner/paper/scanner-paper.typ

 So far, we interpreted the input as "depth of the matrix for a certain sub-array".
 Now, we want to introduce a slightly different interpretation.
 This will help to keep track of our progress later.

 The new interpretation for an input-integer $n$ corresponding to sub-array $"arr"$ is: $n$ equals the number of cells in $"arr"$ that are currently `UNASSIGNED` and need to be assigned with `FULL` at some point.
-In other words: $n$ is the number of `FULL` cells in $"arr"$ that have yet to be assigned.
+In other words: $n$ is the number of `FULL`-valued cells in $"arr"$ that have yet to be assigned.

 This means that every time we assign `FULL` to a cell, one value in each of the input-arrays has to be reduced by one.